American Values have been changing. For almost all of the past 300 or so of my presentations, I’ve opened with the same question.

 Acts of Leadership

-If the title retained the cultural cache that it currently holds, would such a shift not encourage those who are, in effect, “coasting” on previous acts of leadership (but not presently acting to add value), to “get back at it” if they wished to maintain the same level of respect they currently enjoy?
+Suppose the title retained the cultural cache that it currently holds.
+Would such a shift not encourage those who are, in effect, “coasting” on previous acts of leadership (but not presently acting to add value) to “get back at it” if they wished to maintain the same level of respect they currently enjoy?

 Obviously, this involves a fundamental shift in how we choose to use the word “leader”, but I would argue that cultural definitions can certainly change, particularly when the desired redefinitions are injected directly into the education system.